ballerina-platform/ballerina-lang/compiler/ballerina-lang/src/test/resources/package-resolution/suite-incompatible_versions/case-0013/case-description.md

 ## Expected behavior

 ### HARD
-Resolve latest: P:1.0.0 -> Q:1.1.0 -> R:0.1.0 (EXACT prevents upgrades)
+Same as SOFT: since this is a fresh project (no Dependencies.toml), nothing is locked, so all dependencies resolve to the latest compatible versions (see ballerina-spec#1247): P:1.0.0 -> Q:1.2.0 -> R:0.2.0

 ### MEDIUM
-Same as HARD (LOCK_MINOR prevents Q minor upgrade)
+P:1.0.0 -> Q:1.1.0 -> R:0.1.0 (LOCK_MINOR prevents Q minor upgrade)

 ### SOFT
 Upgrade Q to 1.2.0 (LOCK_MAJOR allows minor upgrade).
 R:0.2.0 replaces R:0.1.0.